 Some studies are considered online studies, where you can complete the study from any computer in your own time.
 These studies are clearly marked.
 However, the Psychology Department strongly discourages students from participating solely in online studies.
-Indeed, the department would like to see students limit their online participation to <a href="https://doi.org/10.2016/jnac.2016/
+Indeed, the department would like to see students limit their online participation to three (3) online studies.
+The purpose of the limitation is to give you complete research experience, i.e., participating in real-time studies (either via Teams or Face-to-Face) to provide you with a different experience than online survey studies.